 1966 - The reins were turned over to the second director of public lands, Jerry Tillery.
 During this time the zoo continued to grow, adding what was named the hoof stock area and the collection adapted the theme of North American animals only.

 1970 – The zoo welcomed four Humboldt Penguins to the collection.
-They were housed next to the pair of California Sea Lions that had arrived at the zoo the year earlier.
+They were housed next to the pair of California Sea Lions that had arrived at the zoo the year prior.

-1980's – "Bear Sixty", as known as Maggie, arrives at the zoo.
+1980's – "Bear Sixty", also known as Maggie, arrives at the zoo.
 Bear Sixty had been a three time offender in Montana, having regularly been caught raiding dumpsters.
 Park officials decided she had run out of chances and was due to be euthanized.
-Rangers attempted to relocate her two six month old cubs but as they were being flown by helicopter over the forest the trap they were in malfunctioned and the trap holding the bears plunged hundreds of feet into the forest.
-One cub died from her injuries the following day and the other ran into the forest and threw off her radio collar and her fate is unknown.
-Bear Sixty was then relocated to the Border Grizzly Project where she was kept in a cell of a former World War II internment camp.
+Rangers attempted to relocate her two six month old cubs, but as they were being flown by helicopter over the forest, the trap they were in malfunctioned and the trap holding the bears plunged hundreds of feet into the forest.
+One cub died from her injuries the following day and the other ran into the forest, lost her radio collar and her fate is unknown.
+Bear Sixty was then relocated to the Border Grizzly Project where she was kept in a cell in a former World War II internment camp.
 While she was there researchers used her in their search for an effective bear repellent to help cut down on human-bear conflict.
-After capsaicin (more modernly known as pepper spray) was discovered as a solution, "Bear Sixty" was retired to Brit Spaugh Zoo where she was renamed "Maggie" and lived a long, content life her companion Max.
+After capsaicin (more modernly known as pepper spray) was discovered as a solution, "Bear Sixty" was retired to Brit Spaugh Zoo where she was renamed "Maggie" and lived a long, content life with her companion Max.

 2008 - With a long deliberation there was a vote to add the name Great Bend to the zoo title.
 If the zoo was to become accredited in the future, having the city name in the title would place the zoo on the map.
 People would know where the zoo is located by the title.
 So the name of the zoo officially changed to Great Bend-Brit Spaugh Zoo.